Are head coverings biblical?

 The practice of head covering is still observed in much of Europe, South America, Africa, and Asia.
 The Church of England didn’t revoke the canon law that required women cover their heads for Communion until 1942.
 In the United States, it was the was the practice until mid-to-late 20th century.
 Why did the practice cease in the United States?
 In a word: feminism.

 Head covering is a symbol of male headship; feminists hate that.
-Feminists saw head covers as “oppression” of women carried out by churches and by men.
+Feminists saw head covers as “oppression” of women.
 Because they believed head covers were oppressive and a symbol of male headship (something they despised), feminists fought to get women to forsake the covering and, sadly, they were successful in doing so.

-Few women in the Western church still practice headcovering.
-To many it is an archaic symbol that has no place in our churches today.
-Some argue that the symbol itself was cultural and can easily be replaced today by a symbol such as a wedding ring.
+Few women in the Western church still practice head covering.
+To many, the practice of head covering is an archaic symbol that has no place in our churches today.
+Some argue that the symbol itself was symbolic and can easily be replaced today by a symbol such as a wedding ring.
 It is thought by some that the husband is the woman’s covering and by others that a woman’s hair is her covering.
 These are just some of the arguments that are made by the modern church.

-When Satan approached Eve and asked her, “Did God really say?” she couldn’t answer.
+When Satan approached Eve and asked her, “Did God really say?” she couldn’t answer him.
 She began to doubt and question God.
 When we question His Word, we are doing the same thing.
-By failing to stand on the truth of God’s Word, we’re playing the game feminists started and we’re playing by their rules.
-When we do so, feminists win.
-We’ve given ground to the feminists for so long that sometimes we don’t even know that we are.
+We must know God’s Word and revere it that it, and not opinion, desires, or culture sways us.

 Feminism’s assault on Christian headcoverings